vigetlabs/microcosm/docs/guides/03-actions.md

 When an transaction updates, Microcosm runs through all outstanding transactions to determine the new application state.
 For example, if a Promise is returned from an action, Microcosm will wait for it to resolve.
 The value the Promise eventually returns will then be dispatched to stores.

-In more complicated scenarios, actions can fail and their associated transactions will be rejected.
-However at their most basic, actions return primitive values:

 ```javascript

 function doSomething (params) {
   // These params will be forwarded to all stores
   // listening to this action